History of DISC

 In the rich tapestry of ancient Greek philosophy, pre-Socratic thinkers delved into the essence of human behavior, attributing it to external, environmental elements.
 Among these early philosophers, Empedocles distinguished himself by proposing the concept of four fundamental “roots” or elements: water, air, fire, and earth.

-According to Empedocles, the interplay of these elements not only shaped the physical world but also influenced human temperament and actions.
-This early exploration laid the groundwork for the enduring fascination with understanding behavioral patterns through distinct categories, a notion that has evolved over the centuries into the modern DISC personality system.
+According to Empedocles, the interplay of these elements shaped the physical world and human temperament.
+This early exploration laid the groundwork for understanding behavioral patterns, a notion that evolved into modern DISC.

 Hippocrates (370 BC) and Galen (190 AD) – The Four Humors